mrft/itr8/ROADMAP.md

 Stumbling upon vitality-t's iter-ops library, I got curious about performance, and startedworking on some performance improvements for the (very limited) test.

-These are the current results.
+These are the current results (2023-08-22).
 With itr8 being about 3 times slower than iter-ops for the synchronous tests, but being slightly faster for the asynchronous tests.

 Synchronous test for 1e+7 items: